code upfront

 Well, it isn't fully implemented yet.
 Also, no. And I don't think we will until we see a second page that has the same needs, which might be never.

 The next step was to start loading data into the LiveView as needed and replacing the hard-coded data with the actual data.
 Bring it to life.
 Then we started wiring up buttons to actually performing their actions.
 Make it interactive.
 And on we went.
 We found what is probably the trickiest part of the page where depending on user choice we will need a form to change shape and use different validations.
 We ironed out a reasonable approach to that.
-That ended up being a bit of a design, to make the complexity
+That ended up being a bit of a design, to make the complexity of that fade into the background.
+It was found through iteration.

 It was very productive and I think the template would drive some people insane, and some would find it perfectly cromulent.

 We didn't know the exact design.
 We didn't invest time in pinning it down before-hand.
 We laid the tracks as we needed them and now have something working and know a lot more about the problem.
 If needed we can iterate this design to be cleaner but that adds cost without necessarily adding value.
 This is a leaf node of the system.
 This is something people use and all underlying layers serve it.
 It might never need to fade into the background by means of a thoughtful design.
 It rests within good designs.
 And if anyone needs to change how it works?
-All the parts are very much localized to this LiveView,
+All the parts are very much localized to this LiveView, there will be very little hunting around for what you are trying to do.
+It is all right there.

 This is not the one approach for everything.
 There are times where upfront architecture and requirements can be necessary.
 It was a good session though.
 It felt productive and enjoyable.
 I have no concerns about returning to that code to keep working at it.